Instagram Model Audreyana Michelle Shows Off Bare Back & Booty In Mirror Selfie

 “Still the most beautiful woman on earth.
 Nothing new,” one other adoring fan chimed in.

-Many of the model’s Instagram snaps are mirror selfies and her followers love to see the different outfits, hair styles, and positions she uses to capture each photo.
+Many of the model’s Instagram snaps are mirror selfies, and her followers love to see the different outfits and hairstyles she wears, as well as the various positions she uses to capture each photo.

 Another recent snap featured Audreyana closer up to the mirror as she took the photo facing front.
-She dons a snakeskin jacket in varying shades of blue in addition to a white low-cut tank top that teases the top of her cleavage.
-The model shoots a pouty look towards the mirror, highlighting her full, pink-painted lips and putting her signature blue eyes on display while her hair falls freely around her face and down her back in carefully styled waves.
+She wears a snakeskin jacket in varying shades of blue, in addition to a white, low-cut tank top that teases the top of her cleavage.
+The model shoots a pouty look towards the mirror, highlighting her full, pink-painted lips and putting her signature blue eyes on display, while her hair falls freely around her face and down her back in carefully styled waves.

-“You just made me week better,” one of the model’s followers wrote in the comments section.
+“You just made my week better,” one of the model’s followers wrote in the comments section.